pratheekgowdadj/hello-world/README.md

-Hello this is my maiden repository and I'm starring to learn machine learning
+Hello this is my maiden repository and I'm starting to learn mcachine learning.
+Among other things